mhfs/devise-async/README.md

 ### Custom queue

 Let you specify a custom queue where to enqueue your background Devise jobs.
-Works only for Resque and Sidekiq.
+Works only for Resque, Sidekiq and QueueClassic.
 Defaults to :mailer.

 ```ruby
 # config/initializers/devise_async.rb